Skip to product information

 To prevent this, we apply a hydrating, protective gel before and after treatment.
 This creates a barrier that shields your brow hairs from laser heat, keeping them healthy, pigmented, and intact throughout the removal process.

-As a result, our clients rarely experience brow hair lightening or damage—something that’s typically uncommon in the industry.
+As a result, our clients rarely experience brow hair lightening or damage.

 Skin Suitability